 Rama’s philosophy and artistic processes are expressed clearly through the simple and rhythmic lines in her art.
 Her photo/digital /handpainted photo-murals have been displayed in a variety of corporate buildings and hotel lobbies in Bengaluru, India

 Her breath-taking works of Tibet, Thailand, India, Japan, Peru, Bolivia have been showcased in various venues.
+Her Faces and Place of the world solo show was at the Asian American Resource Center in Austin in 2015.

 Rama has successfully published a photo documentary Coffee Table book-Austin East of I-35 with images and interviews of the people of East Austin.
 The book is an expression of the East Austin community’s culture, which has a personality of its own that reflects the history through its residents’ life experiences.